andre-d/organic/README.md

 **.region** and **.endregion**: These are ignored, but do not cause an error.
 You may use them to organize a file, and your IDE may support collapsing them.

 **.reserve \[amount]**: Inserts [amount] of words into the output.
 Each word is zero.

+**.shortform**: Forces Organic to use short-form literals when possible from that point forward.

 Understanding Listings
 ----------------------